JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 ---
 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/video.gif)

-**The purpose of this project is to clone human driving behaviour by implementing a Deep Convolutional Neural Network**
+**The purpose of this project is to clone human driving behavior by implementing a Deep Convolutional Neural Network**

 Project Outline
 ---